Eisenhower Balance Institute

 One in 10 visits to the doctor includes the complaint of dizziness or imbalance.
 These symptoms are often dismissed as the insignificant consequences of other disorders or as a natural part of aging.
 Vertigo and associated balance difficulties result in profound disruptions in daily life.
 Fractures related to falls cause a major loss of independence and often lead to the need for assisted living, and occasionally, serious injury and even death.
 Balance symptoms can be addressed to improve functional independence and prevent future falls and injuries.

-The Balance Institute is a new service at Eisenhower Medical Center that evaluates and treats balance deficits and vertigo.
+The Eisenhower Balance Institute is a joint service between the Eisenhower Health Rehabilitation Services department and the Desert Ear, Nose and Throat group located on the Eisenhower Health campus in Rancho Mirage.
+The two form a comprehensive balance program that evaluates and treats balance deficits and vertigo.
 The staff of physical therapists and audiologists specializes in managing vestibular deficits and other balance-related problems such as stroke, Parkinson's disease, orthopedic issues and head injuries.
 A medical director oversees all programs.

 Why is this resource unique?

-The Balance Institute is the only facility in the Coachella Valley that uses the SMART EquiTest® System to assess balance.
-With this computerized technology, the clinician is able to provide an objective balance evaluation of the sensory and motor parts of the balance system and design acustomized training program for specific balance problems.
+The Balance Institute is the only facility in the Coachella Valley that uses the SMART EquiTest® and Bertec Balance Advantage® Systems to assess balance.
+With this computerized technology, the clinician is able to provide an objective balance evaluation of the sensory and motor parts of the balance system and design a customized training program for specific balance problems.